bdeboe/isc-datafest/README.md

-# The InterSystems IRIS DataFest Demo

-This is the DataFest Demo, mixing the most exciting IRIS data &amp; analytics features from 2023.
-Best served ice cold!

-## Overview

-## Tutorial

-### Building and starting the image
+# International SE Summit setup

+*If you're attending the International SE Summit in Cannes, please perform the following steps -before you head to France-, and report any issues in the [Teams groups](https://teams.microsoft.com/l/team/19%3aWzHrEUOghpB5SaqGUCg4Ww_3uxkZusqdhpthY4kbtIQ1%40thread.tacv2/conversations?groupId=2e6e4258-40ef-46de-aaaf-c175df4362a3&tenantId=74abaa74-2829-4279-b25c-5743687b0bf5)*

+First download this repository's contents using `git clone` or by downloading as a zip and extracting to a folder of your choice.
-To build the image, make sure you are in the repository's root directory (`isc-datafest`) and run the following:
+Then, making sure you are in the repository's root directory (`isc-datafest`), run the following to build the image:

 ```Shell
 docker build --tag iris-datafest .